adrianredgers/cannopy/README.md

 **Contact me**
-- This is my second attempt at a lot of things - CMake, CLion, googletest, python, pybind11, C++, GitHub, README ml, Licences.
+- This is my second attempt at a lot of things - CMake, CLion, googletest, python, pybind11, C++, GitHub, README ml etc.
-- I would be grateful for any suggestions:-
+- I would be grateful for any (non-painful) suggestions:-
     - aredgers@yahoo.com